seedstack/website/content/docs/business/manual/pagination.md

 The data presentation API helps developers presenting the data from their domain to external actors.
 Those are generally remote REST clients like a browser, web services consumers or RPC/RMI clients.
-The data presentation API supports patterns often used in data restitution: pagination, infinite-scroll, random chunk access.
+The data presentation API supports patterns often used in data restitution: pagination, infinite-scroll, random chunk access.<!--more-->

 # Concepts
 The following describes the API.
 We'll specialize some concepts already presented like the finder.